stidjaco/GMSEUS/README.md

 * `script4_getSolarPanels.txt`: GEE file for acquiring NAIP imagery within array bounds and extracting panel-row boundaries if they exist in available imagery.
 * `script5_processSolarPanels.ipynb`: Python file for compiling and quality control of solar panel-row objects.
 File also creates new array boundaries.
 * `script6_getInstallationYear.txt`: GEE file for applying LandTrendr temporal segmentation within array boundaries to acquire a year of change (requires `scriptLandTrendrSolarIndex.txt`).
-* `script7_prepAttributes.ipynb`: Python file for preparing and harmonizing all final GM-SEUS attributes.
+* `script7_prepAttributes.ipynb`: Python file for preparing and harmonizing all final GM-SEUS attributes (except tilt).
+* `script8_tiltEstimation.ipynb`: Python file for using _pvlib_ to estimate the optimum tilt angle of fixed-axis (and mixed-axis) arrays.
+* `script9_prepRepository.ipynb`: Python file for preparing the final checks and exports for upload to the Zenodo Repository.
+* `script10_technicalValidation.ipynb`: Python file for processing technical validation of GM-SEUS.

+Environment Files:
+* `BigPanel.yml`: General python environment for all ipynb files except `script3` and `script8`.
+* `BigPanelGEE.yml`: Python environment for `script3` that requires GEE access and cloud repository.
+* `BigPanelTilt.yml`: Python environment for `script8` that requires pvlib integration and thus a different version of python.

+Supplementary Files:
 * `script7a_validateInstYrImagery.txt`: GEE file for manual validation of installation year using available NAIP, Sentinel-2, and Landsat 7 ETM+ imagery.
 * `script7b_validateInstYrTimeSeries.txt`: GEE file for LandTrendr provided User-Interface (UI) file with solar PV indices included.
-* `script8_technicalValidation.ipynb`: Python file for processing technical validation of GM-SEUS.

-Environment Files:
-* `BigPanel.yml`: General python environment for all ipynb files except `script3`.
-* `BigPanelGEE.yml`: General python environment for `script3` that requires GEE access and cloud repository.

-Supplementary Files:
 * `scriptLandTrendrSolarIndex.txt`: GEE file for LandTrendr temporal segmentation, modified to include solar indices.
 * `scriptTrainRF.txt`: GEE file for compiling and assessing the new landcover training dataset to classify solar panel-rows in NAIP imagery.
 * `scriptPlot_maps.ipynb`: Python file for printing and export relevant result maps.